-• Parents who wish to pick up their children from the curb should approach on Fillmore from the south and queue up on northbound Fillmore, along the western side of Northeast Park.
-Read these helpful instructions: Fillmore Curbside Lineup Instructions.
+Parents who wish to pick up their children from the curb should travel west along 14th Ave NE towards Fillmore and queue up on northbound Fillmore, along the western side of Northeast Park.
+Read these helpful instructions: Picking Up and Dropping Off Students at Yinghua (link opens in a new tab).